jonrohan/hubot-slack-reactions/README.md

 # hubot-slack-reactions

-A hubot script like /star me except for slack reactions.
+A hubot script like [/star me](#starme) except for slack reactions.
 Suggestions welcome read over the [contributing](/CONTRIBUTING.md) guidelines.

 See [`src/slack-reactions.coffee`](src/slack-reactions.coffee) for full documentation.

+#### Starme

+Star me is what we would use at GitHub to pull random campfire stars from the api and post them in chat.
+We would use this feature to

+- `star me -1year` Laugh about what we were saying a year ago today
+- `star me pizza` Laugh about people talking about pizza
+- `star me today` Catch up on the highlights from the chat room.

+Slack uses [emoji reactions](https://slack.zendesk.com/hc/en-us/articles/206870317-Emoji-reactions) for all sorts of fun.
+This script does the same as the old star me, but uses reactions.
+There's even some useful shortcuts

+- `star me` Get messages with reaction :star:
+- `zap me` Get messages with reaction :zap:
+- `react me :poop:` Get messages with reaction :poop:
+- `react me @jonrohan :poop: -1year` Get the messages from jonrohan with reaction :poop: from one year ago today

 ## Configuration